 At Stella Point (5685m / 18,652 ft), you will stop for a short rest.
 Be rewarded with the most magnificent sunrise you are ever likely to see (weather permitting).
 From there, you may encounter snow all the way on your 1 hour ascent to the summit.
 At Uhuru Peak, you will have reached the highest point on Mount Kilimanjaro and the continent of Africa.
 Faster hikers will see the sunrise from the summit.

 It can be very cold at night at these elevations, but it will be quite warm by the end of the hiking day.
 You will want clothing for both extremes with you.
 From the summit, we now make our descent continuing straight down to the Mweka Hut camp site, stopping at Barafu for lunch.
 Use your gaiters and trekking poles for the loose gravel going down.
 Mweka Camp is situated in the upper forest and mist or rain can be expected in the late afternoon.
 Later in the evening, we enjoy our last dinner on the mountain and a well-earned sleep.

 Day 7 Mweka Gate (1830 m)

 Continue the descent down to the Mweka Park Gate and receive your summit certificates.
 At lower elevations, it can be wet and muddy.
 Gaiters and trekking poles will help.
 Shorts and t-shirts will probably be fine to wear (keep rain gear and warmer clothing handy).
-At the gate, you will be met by our driver and transferred back to a base hotel in Moshi for dinner, celebrations and overnight.
+At the gate, a driver will await you.
+Next is a transfer back to a base hotel in Moshi for dinner, celebrations and overnight.